anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/MainLine.md

 The branching system applied in this repository is MainLine.

 Branches must be created from the `main`-branch and must always be merged back to this branch.
-This merge-back can be done either bei a merge-request or by a commit of a maintainer.
+This merge-back can be done either by a merge-request or by a commit of a maintainer.
 When merging to the `main`-branch it is recommended to create a git-tag including the version-number.

 # Special branches

-There must be 2 branches:
+There must be the following branch:

 - `main` (default-branch)